klogges5/capstone/README.md

 For better handling i have created a slice out off the data, one year of data has around 5 GB.
 So i collected only stations with PLZ beginning with 40.
 Loaded the data per year and saved the data for the few stations in a sql file for later use.
 The needed functions for loading and saving data and for getting a dataset for a special station i've put in [helper_functions](./helper_functions.py).

-Therefore you can start directly with [DataPreparation](./DataPrep.ipnyb) there i've done some data analysis and graphical plottings with this data.
+Therefore you can start directly with [DataPreparation](./DataPrep.ipnyb) there i've done some data analysis and plottings with this data.
 There i read the data from a sqllite database created before [prices_40.sql](./Data/prices_40.sql).
-There i've put 2 tables inside `Prices` and `Stations`.
+The database consists of 2 tables `Prices` and `Stations`.

 For the forecasting i've created an extra jupyter notebook [Forecasting](./Forecasting.ipynb).